 Western Han Dynasty

-West Han Dynasty is the first stage of Han Dynasty, lasting form 207 BC to 25 BC.
+West Han Dynasty is the first stage of the Han Dynasty, lasting from 207 BC to 25 BC.
 In the whole Han Dynasty, West Han was more prosperous than other periods.
 Thanks to the Enlightened Governance during the reign of Emperor Wen Di and Jing Di and Rehabilitation Policy by Emperor Wu Di, the development of politics, economy, and culture entered a boom in this stage.

 Wu Di Emperor further strengthened his ruling power by adopting the proposition of Dong Zhongshu that "abolishing the various schools of thought while holding high the Confucian School".
 But the way of carrying it out was different from that in Qin Dynasty.
 They combined academic study with the selection of officials, guided people to read books of Confucius, and gradually unified the ideas of the state.
 Its final purpose of consolidating the imperial rule was thus achieved.

-In late Western Han Dynasty, due to serious impropriation and annexation of land as well as practices of corruption and squandering, social contradictions were very intense and even became more acute.
+In the late Western Han Dynasty, due to serious impropriation and annexation of land as well as practices of corruption and squandering, social contradictions were very intense and even became more acute.
 Soon it was replaced by New Dynasty founded by Wang Mang.
-Unfortunately Wang Mang was killed in the surge of Greenwood Army Revolt and Red Eyebrows peasants uprising.
-In 25th BC, Liu Xiu reestablished Han Dynasty and raised the curtain of Eastern Han Dynasty.
+Unfortunately, Wang Mang was killed in the surge of Greenwood Army Revolt and Red Eyebrows peasants uprising.
+In 25th BC, Liu Xiu reestablished Han Dynasty and raised the curtain of the Eastern Han Dynasty.